mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 ![Solution Overview](./../../diagrams/images/ocp-oidc-multitenant-overview.diagram.png)

-- Overview of the flow when the component assume role (STS API Call `AssumeRoleWithWebIdentity`):
+- Overview of the flow when the component assumes role (STS API Call `AssumeRoleWithWebIdentity`):

-> TODO: the margins of the auto generated diagram must be reviewed, or image cropped
+> TODO: the margins of the auto-generated diagram must be reviewed, or the image cropped

 ![AWS AssumeRoleWithWebIdentity Flow](./../../diagrams/images/ocp-oidc-multitenant-flow-aws.diagram.png)